 Painting primarily involves the right brain, so I like to distract my logical, left brain with a great audiobook.
 This frees up my right brain to paint what I see in the reference photo, not what I think I see.
 I used to watch a good movie (often one of the Lord of the Rings movies), but I don't have a TV in my studio.
 Books work well.

 I paint at a table in front of a big window, painting board resting against it and my lap.
 I also have a photography light that I'll set up behind me for times the light isn't great (or when inspiration strikes at midnight).
-The tablet is in front of me, a TV tray is on my right with the palette, water, squirt bottle, and brushes.
+The tablet is in front of me, a TV tray is on my right with the palette, water, squirt bottle, salt, and brushes.
 A roll of paper towels is nearby, as are tissues.
 Whatever I'm drinking is on the table, just out of reach so I have to think before I drink (I've swallowed a lot of paint water over the years).
 Milk Duds are optional.

 Study the photo